Computers (CHWEDES) Database Manual

 by Michael McGoodwin

-Service Providers (ISP's), Cable modems, Web Hosting services, Network configurations, routers, printers and scanners, MIDI devices, and other gadgets interfaced with your computers, as well as information about each of those computers.
+Service Providers (ISP's), Cable modems, Web Hosting services, Network configurations, routers, printers and scanners, MIDI devices, and other gadgets interfaced with your computer systems, as well as information about each of those computers.

 COPYRIGHTED OPEN SOURCE EDUCATIONAL PROJECT